eransam/paybox-pro/README.md

   git clone ` https://github.com/eransam/paybox-microservice.git`
   ` cd your-project`

-- Step 2: Import the MongoDB Database:
+- Step 2: (window) Import the MongoDB Database:
-  Ensure your MongoDB server is running, then run the following commands to import the database:
+  Ensure your MongoDB server is running and
-- (`/c/Program\ Files/MongoDB/Server/5.0/bin/mongorestore --uri="mongodb://127.0.0.1:27017/your-database" --gzip --archive=./backup.gz` )
+  Execute the mongorestore command, specifying the target database and the directory containing the backup files.
+- (`mongorestore --uri="mongodb://localhost:27017" --db your_database_name path/to/backup/directory` )

 - Step 3: Install Dependencies:
   `cd history-service`